MrinankGaur/Shopalytics/README.md

 The application is architected as a decoupled monorepo with a separate frontend and backend, which is a standard for modern, scalable web applications.

-1. **Frontend (Next.js):** A server-side rendered application that handles all user-facing interactions, including the secure login and the interactive dashboard.
+1. **Frontend (Next.js):** A server-side Railwayed application that handles all user-facing interactions, including the secure login and the interactive dashboard.
 2. **Backend (Node.js/Express):** A RESTful API that manages all business logic, including the Shopify OAuth flow, user authentication, webhook validation, and secure database operations.
 3. **Database (PostgreSQL):** A cloud-hosted PostgreSQL database that stores all application data, with a schema designed for multi-tenancy.
 4. **Shopify:** Acts as the external data source, communicating with the backend via the Admin API for bulk syncing and Webhooks for real-time events.